GlenKPeterson/Cymling/README.md

 ##Type System

 Java Generics, p.
 16 by Naftalin/Wadler has an example that shows why mutable collections cannot safely be covariant.
 Some day I'll copy it to this document.
 In any case, immutable collections *can* be covariant because of their nesting properties.
-You can have a `ImList<Int>` and add a `Double` to it and you'll get back either the union type `ImList<Int|Double>` which can then be safely cast to a `ImList<Number>` (`Number` is the most specific common ancestor of both `Int` and `Double`).
+You can have a `ImList<Int>` and add a `Double` to it and you'll get back the union type `ImList<Int|Double>` which can then be safely cast to a `ImList<Number>` (`Number` is the most specific common ancestor of both `Int` and `Double`).
 If the List were mutable, you'd have to worry about other pointers to the same list still thinking it was a `List<Int>`, but immutable collections solve that problem.

 Hmm...
 That paragraph assumes inheritance.
 Maybe you have to declare `defType Number = Int | Double` instead?